microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 🤔

-## Option D: component CSS var references with fallbacks to design token CSS vars
+## Option D: Build time component tokens

-//TODO @Geoff | @Micah

-## Option E: Component token constants referencing design token constants

 Each component would define a hierarchy component-level token constants.
 Component tokens would reference alias tokens.
 The hierarchy would have levels for slot and state variations.
-The component style hook would then use the component tokens rather than alias tokens.
+The component style hook would then use the component token constants rather than alias token constants.
 The component's tokens could be substituted at build time for a mapping to other tokens (CSS var references)

 ```ts